dapoadedire/folio-v3/src/content/blog/django-ckeditor.md

 By now, you should have django-ckeditor in list of packages installed in your project directory.

-- Don't fret, you can check it out using `pip freeze`.
+Don't fret, you can check it out using `pip freeze`.

 ![pipfreeze.png](<https://cdn.hashnode.com/res/hashnode/image/upload/v1651487832116/DGYVUgsOD.png> )

 ## Step 2: Adding Ckeditor to installed apps

--Open VS Code or your suitable IDE.
+- Open VS Code or your suitable IDE.
--Navigate to the `settings.py` file in your project directory.
+- Navigate to the `settings.py` file in your project directory.
--Add `ckeditor` to the `INSTALLED_APPS` list.
+- Add `ckeditor` to the `INSTALLED_APPS` list.

 ![settings.png](<https://cdn.hashnode.com/res/hashnode/image/upload/v1651491153711/vrSnkYLd6.png> )